neoXsys/hello-world/README.md

-hello-world_Docker is Dockerfile to build hello-world container based on Ubuntu 16.04.
+hello-world is DOckercontainer based on Ubuntu 16.04.
+By default it will execute hello-world.sh bash shell script.

 By default runnig this container will printout "Hello World!!!"
 Output.